- Video: Baby Crying: Causes & Tips to Calm Your Baby

 6. Can I Spoil My Baby If I Respond to Every Cry?

-It is not possible to spoil a baby by comforting them when they are upset.
+It is not possible to spoil a baby by comforting him when he is upset.
 However, responding instantly to crying is not necessary.
 Parents should aim to be consistent in their response to the baby’s crying.
 This is the key to building a sense of security in the baby in the growing years.

 7. For How Long Can I Leave My Baby Alone?